ocrmypdf/OCRmyPDF/docs/api.rst

 Parent process requirements
 ---------------------------

-The :func:`ocrmypdf.run` function runs OCRmyPDF similar to command line execution.
-To do this, it will: - create a monitoring thread - create worker processes (forking itself) - manage the signal flags of worker processes 0 execute other subprocesses (forking and executing other programs)
+The :func:`ocrmypdf.ocr` function runs OCRmyPDF similar to command line execution.
+To do this, it will:

+- create a monitoring thread
+- create worker processes (forking itself)
+- manage the signal flags of worker processes
+- execute other subprocesses (forking and executing other programs)

 The Python process that calls ``ocrmypdf.ocr()`` must be sufficiently privileged to perform these actions.
 If it is not, ``ocrmypdf()`` will